zhjwy9343/MVP4ModelExample/README.md

 The Structure of Example Files
 --------------------------------
+- **CompGCN.ipynb:** Jupyter notebook that gives the math formula of the modified CompGCN.

 - **Model folder:** Files about GNN models and related files are put in this folder.